StefanBrunner2709/Domain-decomposition-dynamical-low-rank-method-for-the-radiative-transfer-equation/README.md

-# DLR-rt
+# Domain-decomposition-dynamical-low-rank-method-for-the-radiative-transfer-equation
-Dynamical low rank solver for the 1x1 dimensional and 2x1 dimensional radiative transfer equation.
+Dynamical low rank solver for the 1x1 dimensional and 2x1 dimensional radiative transfer equation, with and without domain decomposition.
+Can be used to reproduce the numerical experiments in the paper "Domain decomposition dynamical low-rank method for the radiative transfer equation" by Brunner, S., Lukas, L. and Haut, T.

 ## Installation
-Install with `pip` or `uv` by typing
+Install with `pip` or `uv` by
 ```shell
 pip install .
 ```